Writers in the Schools

 Teach for WITS

 WITS hires published professional writers to teach creative writing to high school students.
 We are committed to building a roster of teaching artists that reflects the diversity of Multnomah County’s schools.
 This is a seasonal contractor position, and residencies take place during the school day.
-WITS provides an orientation prior to placement, as well as ongoing professional development.
+WITS provides an orientation prior to placement, as well as ongoing paid professional development opportunities.
+Residencies are the equivalent of about 15 teaching hours and are compensated at a flat rate of $1750 each.

-WITS offers apprenticeships for writers identifying as Black, Indigenous, and/or People of Color (BIPOC).
-The WITS Apprenticeship for Writers of Color is designed to act as a pathway for BIPOC writers who do not yet have the experience necessary to be hired as a writer with the Writers in the Schools program but who would like to gain the experience.
+WITS offers apprenticeships for writers identifying as Black, Indigenous, and/or people of color (BIPOC).
+The WITS Apprenticeship for BIPOC Writers is designed to act as a pathway for BIPOC writers who do not yet have the experience necessary to be hired as a writer with WITS but who would like to gain the experience.
 Alternatively, we seek to support writers who have prior experience working with youth but may still be in the emerging stages of their writing career.
 As the WITS program hires writers with considerable experience both in writing and teaching, our apprenticeship addresses both requirements and offers resources for advancing in both fields.

 Apply to Become a Writer in the Schools (WITS) Apprentice